lishiyo/second-me-prototype/CURSOR_CONTEXT.md

 ### Database/Model State
 - No changes to database state yet
 - Data models are ready for use by processing components

+## 2025-04-13 18:15:42 PDT

+### Section Being Implemented
+We're fixing and improving the L0 processing pipeline tests, particularly addressing model issues in the document processor module.
+We're aligning the model implementation with its usage to ensure the pipeline works correctly.

+### What's Working
+- Refactored document analysis model into two separate models:
+  - DocumentInsight for first-stage deep insights
+  - DocumentSummary for second-stage summaries and keywords
+- ChunkInfo model now includes metadata field to match how it's used in document_processor.py
+- Fixed tests to mock the chunker correctly, returning dictionaries that are then converted to ChunkInfo
+- Test pipeline correctly processes real documents with the new model structure
+- Document insights and summary extraction are fully functional

+### What's Broken
+- No current breakage after fixes

+### Current Blockers
+- None

+### Database/Model State
+- Models improved for better alignment with implementation:
+  - ChunkInfo with metadata support
+  - DocumentInsight for deep document analysis
+  - DocumentSummary for easier consumption
+- Test data model represents real-world documents